jeffpascal/Spring-and-springboot/README.md

   SortAlgorithm sortAlgorithm;
 ```

-- Internally, spring would instantiate SortAlgorithm and pass it to ComplexBusinessService
+- Internally, spring would instantiate SortAlgorithm and pass it to ComplexBusinessServic

+### Terminology

+- Beans   **The Instances that Spring manages are called Beans** Beans are the different objects that are managed by the Spring Framework
+- Autowiring
+- Dependancy Injection
+- Inversion of control
+- IOC Container
+- Application context